 4) Take a lot of patience and care when rubbing off the paper.
 This is probably the hardest part of the whole thing.
 You will need to wet your item and rub the paper off, revealing the image below.
 It's a little weird to wet your craft project and you're going to be thinking, “am I doing this right?”

 Are you ready to try it??
-Just click on the image above to get 30 Mod Podge photo transfer craft ideas!
+Just click on the image below to get 30 Mod Podge photo transfer craft ideas!